serverlesspub/imagemagick-aws-lambda-2/README.md

 * `make all`

-The `Makefile` in the root directory just starts a Docker container matching the AWS Linux 2 environment for Lambda runtimes, and compiles a static version of ImageMagick tools.
+The `Makefile` in the root directory just starts a Docker container matching the AWS Linux 2 environment for Lambda runtimes, and compiles a static version of ImageMagick tools using the [`src/Makefile`](src/Makefile) running inside the container.
 They will be in the `result` dir.

 ### Configuring the build